helveticalover/15-466-f18-base2/README.md

 How To Play:

 The first player to join is the wolf.
 The second is the farmer.

 Wolf:
--WASD to move
+- WASD to move
--Space to change disguises
+- Space to change disguises
--Left Shift to eat nearby animals
+- Left Shift to eat nearby animals

 Farmer:
--WASD to move
+- WASD to move
--Space to shoot
+- Space to shoot

 Changes From The Design Document: